klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.abi.md

 caver.abi.encodeContractDeploy(jsonInterface, hexstring, params)
 ```

-Encode smart contract bytecode with the arguments of the constructor.
+Encodes smart contract bytecode with the arguments of the constructor.

 **Parameters**
 | Name | Type | Description |